AUSTRALIAN REDCROSS LIFEBLOOD (LIFEBLOOD)CASE STUDY

 • From Vision to Action – With the Action Plan and roadmap complete, the MIP now enters bold implementation—supported by KPIs, governance, and cross-functional coordination

-With the MIP framework now in place, this national health provider holds a powerful opportunity to lead in culturally responsive care and help reshape Australia’s health equity landscape.
-Designed to honour community voice and centre lived experience, the MIP lays the groundwork for transformational change and a bold path toward systemic equity.
+With the Multicultural Inclusion Program (MIP) established and its action plan in implementation, Lifeblood is poised to lead in culturally responsive care and reshape Australia’s health equity landscape.
+Grounded in community voice and lived experience, the MIP lays a strong foundation for transformational change and a bold pathway to systemic equity.

 Lilian Kikuvi